sosiristseng/reading/static-site-generators/index.md

 **Pros 👍**

 - Minimal dependency: just one `index.html` and some markdown files.
-- Fast.
-It skips the building step and renders Markdown file on-the-fly.
+- It skips the building step and renders Markdown file on-the-fly.
 - Handy extensions on [awesome docsify](https://docsify.js.org/#/awesome).

 **Cons 👎**

-- No support for tags, categorie, and footnotes extension.
+- No support for tags, categories, and footnotes extensions.
 - The KaTeX extension does not support `mhchem` extension.

 ## Others